-Get outside and splash in the water at Three Rivers Park District Swim Ponds and Beaches – opening this weekend!
+Get outside and splash in the water at Three Rivers Park District Swim Ponds and Beaches – now open for the 2025 season!

 It’s hot, the sun is shining, and it’s a beautiful day.
 Is there any better way to enjoy an unbeatable Minnesota summer than to splash around at the beach?
 Swimming is a great, low-impact way to exercise your whole body.
 Better yet, it’s fun for the whole family.
 Swimming areas in Three Rivers are located near play areas, trails, visitor centers, campgrounds, and more so you can make a day of it.